-The affirmative vote of the holders of a majority of all the votes cast at the Annual Meeting with respect to the matter is necessary for the election of the nine director nominees.
+The affirmative vote of the holders of a majority of all the votes cast for or against a nominee at the Annual Meeting with respect to the matter is necessary for the election of the nine director nominees.
 For purposes of the vote on this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.